 Ben is a tech geek with a soft spot for Android, Pixel/Nexus in particular.
 Constantly switching between devices that literally surround him, he can be found reviewing the latest smartphones on the 9to5Google YouTube channel and writing up the latest news.
-Ben can also be found on the publication he started, YourTechExplained and you can also get in touch with him over Twitter or by Email.
+Ben also started a small publication called YourTechExplained, which still runs today.
+You can get in touch with him over on Twitter or by Email.

 Everyone can use an Echo Dot: Just $50!